comptoolsres/comptoolsres.github.io/TLCL_reading_notes_3.md

 #### <i class="fa fa-search-plus"></i> Escaping characters with the `\`

 The last character is not really a wildcard, but is used to escape certain characters in order to match those characters.
 For example if you wanted to find all of the periods in a document, you couldn't just use "`.`" because that would be interpreted at the "any character" wildcard.
-To get around this, you escape the period, by adding a backslash in front of it to find a literal period: "`\.`" matches periods (or decimals).
+To get around this, you escape the period by adding a backslash in front of it to find a literal period: "`\.`" matches periods (or decimals).

 ### <i class="fa fa-search"></i> Repetition patterns